nicknsts/PlotIN/docs/user_guide.md

 - DSpace ControlDesk
 - NI Veristand
 - Keysight / Tektronix oscilloscope & DAQ exports
-- Any plain‑text tabular output
+- Any plain-text tabular output

 No import dialogs.
 No file browsing. **Pasting is the entire input workflow.**

+The upper text area in the GUI displays the pasted table exactly as PlotIN will interpret it.

 ---